Case Study: Capacity and Consent to Medical Treatment

 - consent specifically to the treatment that will be given – in this case, a blood transfusion.

-A clinician must inform Nina about treatment risks and other information relevant to making the decision.
+The GP should inform Nina about treatment risks and other information relevant to making the decision.

 4. Does Nina’s dementia mean that she will always lacks capacity for treatment decisions?